SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Environmental Hazards/Toxic Plants.md

   - name: Upgrades
     icon: ⭐️
     effects:
-      - effect: "**Poisonous Spores (+2 EV)** Any creature dazed by this hazard takes 1d6 poison damage at the start of each of their turns."
+      - effect: Any creature dazed by this hazard takes 1d6 poison damage at the start of each of their turns.
+        name: Poisonous Spores
+        cost: +2 EV
-      - effect: "**Carnivorous Plants (+2 EV)** The plants are carnivorous and attempt to slowly digest any creature who falls among them.
-Any creature who starts their turn prone in the area takes 4 acid damage."
+      - effect: The plants are carnivorous and attempt to slowly digest any creature who falls among them.
+Any creature who starts their turn prone in the area takes 4 acid damage.
+        name: Carnivorous Plants
+        cost: +2 EV
 ~~~